Xilinx/Vitis_Libraries/graph/docs/src/benchmark.rst

 Datasets
 -----------

-The data is coming from https://sparse.tamu.edu/, our commonly used datasets are listed in table 1.
+The data is coming from https://sparse.tamu.edu/, our commonly used datasets are listed in the following table.

 .. table:: Table 1 Datasets for benchmark
     :align: center